 Frequently asked questions

-Whether your scheme is a marine construction project that is completely surrounded by water or the site just has an element of water, the primary question will always be, “What will the workboat be doing?”
+Whether your scheme is a large marine construction project or just a site that has an element of water, the primary question should always be, “What will the work boat actually be doing?”
 The answer to this question may be simple or could be complex on a larger scale project.

 Some other issues to consider are;

-§ Does the workboat require space on deck for cargo?
+• Does the workboat require space on deck for cargo or personnel?

-§ Does the workboat need any alterations or modifications for specific tasks on the project?
+• Do you need any alterations or modifications on the work boat for specific tasks on the project?

 What are the requirements for personnel on the project?